-IPC's oil and gas assets in Malaysia are offshore assets where production is light, high quality oil that attracts a premium to Brent crude pricing.
+IPC's oil and gas assets in Malaysia are offshore assets where production is light, high quality oil.
 The Corporation also indirectly holds a 100% economic interest in the FPSO Bertam operating in Malaysia.

-IPC's oil and gas assets in France are comprised of two main operating basins, the Paris Basin, which is operated by the Group, and the Aquitaine Basin, which is operated by a subsidiary of Vermilion Energy Inc. Both basins are characterized by a high number of wells with low production decline rates.
+IPC's oil and gas assets in France are comprised of two main operating basins, the Paris Basin, which is operated by the Group, and the Aquitaine Basin, which is operated by a subsidiary of Vermillion Energy Inc. Both basins are characterized by a high number of wells with low production decline rates.
 Production from IPC's oil and gas assets in in France is light, high quality oil.